 How do I know how much buildings insurance I need?

 Read our guide to calculating the rebuild cost of your home for more information.

-What does building insurance cover?
+What does buildings insurance cover?

-- theft and vandalism
+- Theft and vandalism

-- fire, flood, earthquakes and explosions
+- Fire, flood, earthquakes and explosions

-- storms and weather damage
+- Storms and weather damage

-- fallen trees or lamp posts
+- Fallen trees or lamp posts

 What isn’t covered by buildings insurance?

-Regardless of whether it’s an unlimited policy or standard cover, most buildings insurance usually won’t pay out for:
+Regardless of whether it’s an unlimited policy or standard cover, most buildings insurance won’t pay out for:

-- general wear and tear
+- General wear and tear

-- storm damage to gates and fences
+- Storm damage to gates and fences

-- damage from insects or birds
+- Damage from insects or birds.

-Every policy is different though, so check the policy documents to be sure what is and isn’t covered.
+Always check the policy documents to be sure what is and isn’t covered.

 How do I know how much contents cover I need?

 When you get a quote with us, you’ll have the option to use our contents calculator to help you understand how much cover you need.

 Is unlimited contents insurance worth it?